WilliamLu0211/ChallengerNunu/README.md

 ![Runtime vs Size graph](/graph.jpg?raw=true "Graph of Runtime vs Array Size")

 ### Conclusions
-When we graphed the data, the graph considerably resembled a horizontally dilated graph of nlogn.
+When we graphed the data, the graphs for the best and average cases both resembled horizontally dilated nlogn graphs.
-From this we concluded that our hypothesis that QuickSort's big-Oh notation was nlogn was very likely to be true.
+Our graph for the worst case resembled a horizontally dilated n^2 graphs.
-While our graph does also somewhat resemble that of a linear function, we think that this may just be due to the inherent discrepencies and inaccuracies that come with testing with randomness involved and measuring very small values.
+From this we concluded that our hypothesis was correct.